stakater-archive/StakaterCloudDocs-Archived/content/sre/tronador/workflow.md

 ### Tekton Pipeline

 The Tekton Pipeline needs to watch your repo where tronador is configured to be used, and when a PR is created or updated, it will trigger the Tekton pipeline.
-The pipeline will first create a docker image from the changes in your PR, then use that image to create a new Environment Provisioner CR, and finally push it to your gitops repository.
+The pipeline will first create a docker image from the changes in your PR.
+It will then create an EnvironmentProvisioner CR by using the details in the config file, and replacing its `APPLICATION_IMAGE_NAME` and `APPLICATION_IMAGE_TAG` variables in the config file with the details about the created docker image.
+Finally it will push the Environment Provisioner to your gitops repository.

 <figure>
   <img